2017 Conference Presentations

 educators and other professionals responsible for the care of mothers and/or

 newborns.
-Topics presented will explore areas of rapid change and significant
+Topics presented explored areas of rapid change and significant

 influence on the practice of perinatal and neonatal care, with an emphasis on